Mineral industry of Panama: Production and exploration

 The province of Veraguas since the Spanish colonization era in the 16th century, has been highly attractive to miners.
 Several mining operations were carried out in the province during this time for gold.
 The Remance gold mine in Veraguas was in operation as early as 1897 exporting gold to England.

 Ever since the 1960s, there has been a gradual push by several panamanian governments usually in succession, to introduce mining and extractive industries to Panama and position them as the main drivers of economic growth and activity in the country, particularly in the country's interior and transitioning Panama away from a transit-based economy or economic model (transitismo in Spanish) which is based on the Panama Canal and Panama's key location in the Americas, into an extractivist economy which would allow the government to take on more debt and prevent tax reforms which could be avoided with a larger GDP number provided by mining.
 This push has also been driven by a perceived lack of alternative revenue and economic growth sources which are seen as specially lacking outside the surroundings of the Panama Canal.
 This extractivist economy or economic model includes not only the mine but also other activities of the primary sector of the economy such as agriculture.

-Three mines in Panama have been abandoned and closed improperly: Remance in 1998, Santa Rosa/Cañazas in 1999, and Petaquilla Gold/Molejón, causing distrust among many panamanians towards the mining sector.
+Three mines in Panama have been abandoned and closed improperly: Remance in 1998, Santa Rosa/Cañazas in 1999 operated by Greenstone Resources, and Petaquilla Gold/Molejón, causing distrust among many panamanians towards the mining sector.
 Remance opened in 1990, used a gold cyanidation process and was the subject of a study by the Technological University of Panama which determined that the site was heavily polluted and posed a risk to human health including the risk of causing cancer due to increased levels of arsenic.
 Additionally the site has cyanide levels in its soil that surpass those in the literature.
 Petaquilla Gold, located near the Cobre Panama mine, was abandoned in 2014 and employed a gold cyanidation process with unused cyanide powder containers still on the site and with unprotected tanks used to dilute the cyanide being exposed to the elements, full of rainwater and leaking.
 Santa Rosa opened in 1995 used a gold cyanidation process and was abandoned due to economic problems caused by a fall in gold prices in the late 90s and also by heavy rainfall which caused a tailings dam containing cyanide, used for the gold cyanidation process, to collapse which caused an environmental disaster, killing fish in a 10 kilometer radius from the mine site.
 Remance was closed due to a fall in gold prices in 1999.
 Mining in Panama has been criticized due to perceived unequal distribution of wealth from mines in addition to its potential environmental effects.